How to Lighten Your Hair Color Naturally

-- Then, wet your hair or the parts that you want to lighten and let sit for about 15 minutes.
+- Then, moisten your hair or the parts that you want to lighten and let sit for about 15 minutes.

 Check this out, too: This is What Coconut Oil Can Do for Your Hair

-This vitamin is in many different foods, especially citrus fruits like oranges, grapefruits, and lemons, for example.
-Believe it or not, vitamin C supplements can help lighten your hair.
+This vitamin is found in many different foods, especially citrus fruits like oranges, grapefruits, and lemons, for example.
+Believe it or not, Vitamin C supplements might help lighten your hair color.

 - 1 bottle of shampoo (whichever you normally use)

-- Add it to the shampoo and shake well before use to make sure it’s well-mixed.
+- Add this powder to the shampoo and shake well before use to make sure it’s well-mixed.

 - Just use your shampoo as usual, as if you were washing your hair like normal.
 Over time, you’ll begin to see results.